twodigitss/testingcommands/README.md

 >   - Customize glyphs in information display<br>

 ## Future plans
-> - make an aur package when it's stable
++ make an aur package when it's stable
++ make an deb package when it's stable

 ## author notes
 This fetch tool uses colors of your system to colorize the output.